 - 1. Formative Evaluation: Throughout the rotation, the preceptor provides the intern with daily feedback regarding performance and progress toward achieving competency in specific skills (e.g. interviewing, counseling, professional skills, etc.) It is important that interns are observed frequently so that meaningful feedback can be given.
-The director will also seek feedback from preceptors about the intern's performance through scheduled site visits, video conference, or email contact. - 2.
-Written Evaluation: A formal, written evaluation must be provided during the final week of each rotation, or at least every 3 weeks during the MNT/clinical component.
+The director will also seek feedback from preceptors about the intern's performance through scheduled site visits, video conference, or email contact. - Written Evaluation: A formal, written evaluation must be provided during the final week of each rotation, or at least every 3 weeks during the MNT/clinical component.
 Written evaluations are documented in the intern's checklist and kept in the intern's file.
-Preceptors use the following evaluation forms to provide written feedback on specific skills (e.g., interviewing, counseling, communication, professional skills, and ethical behavior): - Intern Performance Evaluation to be completed at the end of each rotation by the preceptor (5 or more for MNT/clinical dietetics, 2 or more for community nutrition, 1 or more for management, and 1 for the optional elective rotation; total = 8 or more).
-If a rotation lasts longer than 3 weeks, a mid-point evaluation is encouraged. - Group Teaching Evaluation Tool intended to be completed by preceptors once during each major program component
+Preceptors use the following evaluation forms to provide written feedback on specific skills (e.g., interviewing, counseling, communication, professional skills, and ethical behavior): - Intern Performance Evaluation to be completed at least every three weeks and at the end of each rotation by the preceptor (5 or more for MNT/clinical dietetics, 2 or more for community nutrition, 2 for management, and 1 for the optional elective rotation; total = 9 or more).
+If a rotation lasts longer than 3 weeks, a mid-point evaluation is encouraged. - Group Teaching Evaluation Tool completed by preceptors during all group teaching and group facilitation experiences.

-- Project Evaluation Tool to be completed by preceptors to evaluate projects for the facility (as needed) - There are also specific evaluation tools for assignments that are graded by the preceptor, including the Medical Nutrition Therapy Quality Improvement Project Evaluation and Theme Meal Evaluation.
+- Project Evaluation Tool to be completed by preceptors to evaluate intern-led projects for the facility (as needed) - There are also specific evaluation tools for assignments that are graded by the preceptor, including the Medical Nutrition Therapy Quality Improvement Project Evaluation and Theme Meal Evaluation.